Is FBS a Scam?

 Is FBS a Scam

-According to their Privacy Policy, this company is regulated by the Cyprus Securities and exchange commission.
+As per their Privacy Policy, the company is regulated by the Cyprus Securities and Exchange Commission.

 Who Runs the FBS?